ISNIC now allows registrants to renew their .is domains for up to five (5) years. The initial registration remains at one year.

-As all good DNS managers know, the .is technical delegation requirements are a bit stricter than .com's or other maintream TLD's.
-People who prefer security and solid service are choosing .is, partly because of this.
+As all good Nameserver (DNS) Managers know, the .is technical delegation requirements are a bit stricter than .com's or other mainstream TLD's.
+People and companies, who prefer security and solid service, are choosing .is for their service partly because of this.

-ISNIC asks nameserver managers who wish to host .is domain to please register their nameservers with ISNIC beforehand – this will make it easier for .is customers to select your service.
+ISNIC strongly asks Nameserver (DNS) Managers, who wish to host .is domains, to please register their nameservers with ISNIC beforehand – this will make it much easier for your .is customers to select your service.

 ISNIC's Name Server Registration: https://www.isnic.is/en/host/new